There are now 3 possible online modes for units:

-- Students are able to (1) read independently to interpret and critique major creative works; (2) craft, revise and edit a completed literary work; (3) produce, recognise and value creative and original forms of thought and expression; (4) express ideas concisely and clearly in both oral and written formats; (5) contribute thoughtfully and constructively to workshop discussion; (6) develop the ability to apply a range of reading strategies important in theory and culture; (7) express ideas concisely and clearly in both oral and written formats; and (8) develop the ability to read and distinguish major literary techniques and their effects.
+Students are able to (1) critique major creative works; (2) craft a completed literary work; (3) produce creative, original forms of thought and expression; (4) express ideas concisely and clearly in both oral and written formats; (5) apply a range of reading strategies important in theory and culture; and (6) demonstrate an understanding of major literary techniques and their effects.

-- Typically this unit is assessed in the following ways: (1) tutorial and workshop participation; (2) creative folio; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) analysis and folio planning; and (3) creative folio.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Contact hours

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.